 April 2022: All VAT-registered businesses and organisations whatever their turnover will be required to keep their VAT records digitally and send their VAT returns using functional compatible software.

-April 2023: Businesses and landlords and partnerships with business or property income that only have individuals as partners will need to keep their business tax records digitally and send quarterly summaries of their income and expenses to HMRC using functional compatible software.
-MTD for business (MTDfB) will be mandatory, but will only apply to those with business income (turnover plus gross rental income) over £10,000.
+April 2025: Partnerships with business or property income that only have individuals as partners will need to keep their business tax records digitally and send quarterly summaries of their income and expenses to HMRC using functional compatible software.
+This will be mandatory, but again will only apply to those with business income (turnover plus gross rental income) over £10,000.

-April 2026: Incorporated businesses will need to keep their business tax records digitally and send quarterly summaries of their income and expenses to HMRC using functional compatible software.
+April 2026??: With the delays to MTD ITSA being announced it is now unknown if the MTD for corporation tax will now take place in 2026.
+We will keep you informed, but there is no doubt that it will come into force at some point.
+Incorporated businesses will need to keep their business tax records digitally and send quarterly summaries of their income and expenses to HMRC using functional compatible software.
 MTD for corporate tax is expected become mandatory from this date.